Lorti/manu.ninja/_posts/2016-12-14-lightweight-testing-of-front-end-npm-packages.md

 ## Using npm hooks to automate transpiling

 You can specify various [hooks](https://docs.npmjs.com/misc/scripts) in your `package.json`{:.bash}.
-If you need to perform operations on your package before it is used you should use a `prepublish`{:.bash} script.
-This script is run before the package is published to the npm registry and on `npm install`{:.bash}, when called without any arguments.
+If you need to perform operations on your package before it's being used you should specify a `prepublish`{:.bash} script.
+That script is run before your package is published to the npm registry and on `npm install`{:.bash}, when called without any arguments.
+This makes it a good fit for automating the transpiling you did in the previous section.

 At this point it may be beneficial to sort the project into a `src`{:.bash}, `test`{:.bash}, and `dist`{:.bash} folder.